-Joseph H. Engbeck Jr., Vice-President, has written extensively about the history of California and the American West.
+Joseph H. Engbeck Jr., is on the Advisory Board of the Conservancy.
+He has written extensively about the history of California and the American West.
 He has been actively involved in the environmental movement since 1960, including Save the Redwoods League, Save the Bay, the California Historical Society, and People for Open Space.
 He was editor of the State Park System's publications program as well as founder of the Claremont-Elmwood Neighborhood Association and the Friends of Claremont Canyon.

-Tom Klatt joined the Conservancy board in 2017 after retiring as Facilities Manager at UC Berkeley where he worked for 35 years.
+Tom Klatt is on the Advisory Board of the Conservancy after retiring as Facilities Manager at UC Berkeley where he worked for 35 years.

 Marilyn Goldhaber is a native of Oakland and a graduate from UC Berkeley with degrees in mathematics and biostatistics.
 Before joining the Claremont Canyon Conservancy board she worked in epidemiology at Kaiser Permanente and in two State Health Departments.
 After the 1991 Oakland Fire, she and 11 other members of the community formed a task group to educate themselves in fire ecology and learn how to live in an wildland-urban interface.
 The group incorporated as a nonprofit in 2001 and the Claremont Canyon Conservancy was born.